alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2019/2019-09-01-belly-noise-does-not-invalidate-wudu.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Belly noise does not invalidate ablution"
 date: 2019-09-01
-hijri: "Muharram 02, 1441 AH"
+hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 10542"
-category: [taharah, ablution]
-summary: "If a person performs Wudu’ (ablution) and hears his stomach rumble, but does not pass wind from his back passage, what is the ruling on this?
-Does he still have Wudu’ or does this nullify it?"
-tags: [alifta]
 lang: en
-translation: false
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 10542
+summary: If a person performs Wudu’ (ablution) and hears his stomach rumble, but does not pass wind from his back passage, what is the ruling on this?
+Does he still have Wudu’ or does this nullify it?
+tags:
+- alifta
+title: Belly noise does not invalidate ablution
+translation: false
 ---

 ### Question: